 It turned out Bligh was one of the more capable and amazing sea captains of his day – and not at all the tyrant the Nordhoff and Hall made him out to be.
 As has been shown, this brilliant man was the victim of some major press spin as well as extreme social snobbery.

-Jamaica may be one of your winter vacation destinations.
-If so, head to the pretty little village of Bath up in the mountains beyond the capital.
+If Jamaica is one of your winter vacation destinations then head to the pretty little village of Bath up in the mountains beyond the capital.
 There, you’ll find a one of the most interesting botanical gardens in the world and where you’ll find a memory of Bligh.

 ~ ~ ~